We’re continually told social media for business is essential.

 However, in the same way as when you build an email list, the benefits take a while to build up.
 When your followers are few and far between, it is of course hard to feel much benefit.
 But that doesn’t mean there aren’t any, or that they’re only there for a few.

 The trick is to keep focused on the end game.
 As your social audiences grow, the benefits begin to multiply, and it becomes a game of increasing gains.

 Don’t forget!
-Download this cheatsheet to get the most out of social media for business.
+Get the Special Report on the 12 big benefits of social media for business.